Cluster Exploration using Informative Manifold Projections: Iterative Exploration of MNIST

 \section{Iterative Exploration of MNIST}

-We performed the iterative visual exploration of 10000 MNIST instances using both IMAPCE and cPCA.
+We performed the iterative visual exploration of 10,000 randomly selected MNIST samples using both IMAPCE and cPCA, identically to the UCI Image Segmentation dataset.
 We ran multiple experiments assuming no prior data as well as prior data coming from every ground truth class.
-Quantitative results are shown in Table \ref{table:MNIST}.
-IMAPCE outperforms cPCA with respect to both Jaccard and NMI under every prior data assumption.
+Quantitative results are provided in Table \ref{table:MNIST} where IMAPCE outperforms cPCA with respect to both Jaccard and NMI under every prior data assumption.